kawache/Python-B-spline-examples/README.md

 # Python-B-spline-examples

-Exemples in Python about evaluating and interpolating a B-spline curve and their comparaison using Numpy, Scipy and Matplotlib.
+Examples in Python about evaluating and interpolating a B-spline curve and their comparaison using Numpy, Scipy and Matplotlib.

 ### **Requirements**